cge-tubingens/IDEAL-GENOM-QC/README.md

 The first three parameters are the path to the three configuration files.
 The fourth is used to control the pipeline behavior.

-### Using `Poetry`
+#### 2. Using `Poetry` directly

-One the advantages of using `Poetry` is that one does not have to activate any virtual environment to use the pipeline CLI.
-One just has to run the following command:
+One of the benefits of using `Poetry` s that it eliminates the need to activate a virtual environment.
+Run the pipeline directly with:

 ```
 poetry run python3 ideal_genom_qc --path_params <path to parameters.JSON>